abhishekarya1/Hash-Define-myNotes/content/spring-boot/autowiring.md

 ### Resolving Ambiguity
 - specify service name as `@Autowired` field's name
 - use `@Service("")` along with `@Qualifier("")` to specify more explicitly
-- use `@Primary` on the class which should always be autowired in case of ambiguity unless specified otherwise
+- use `@Primary` on the class which should always be autowired in case of ambiguity (if there are multiple beans of the same type) unless specified otherwise
 ```java
 // 1. specify service name as @Autowired field's name to select which bean to use
 class Main{